 We shouldn't need the Black Lives Matter movement

-While DuVernay is a supporter of the Black Lives Matter Movement, she's still resentful that we even have to say the words, that our lives matter.
-When entering studio offices and film sets, she's not afraid to ask: “Why am I the only one, what's wrong with you?”
+While DuVernay supports the Black Lives Matter Movement, she's still resentful that we even have to say the words that our lives matter.
+When entering studio offices and film sets, she's not afraid to ask, “Why am I the only one?
+What's wrong with you?”

 Tokenism is no longer acceptable.
-We've moved passed these basic expectations.
-“It's 2020, should anything be the first anymore?
-We need to change our perspective on these things and not see yourself as a victim, but a victor.”
+We've moved past these basic expectations.
+“It's 2020.
+Should anything be the first anymore?
+We need to change our perspective on these things and not see ourselves as victims but as winners.”